Working Papers

 Job Preferences, Labor Market Power, and Inequality

-This paper studies how a firm's labor market power shapes, and is shaped by, its workforce, and evaluates the consequences for wage inequality and welfare.
-Using matched worker-firm panel data from Norway (1995-2018), I develop, identify, and estimate an equilibrium model of the labor market where firms compete for workers who are heterogeneous in both skills and preferences over wages versus non-wage job amenities.
-I allow workers' wage-amenity trade-offs to correlate with skills, while also varying among equally skilled workers.
-When a firm adjusts its wages, its workforce composition shifts, and this in turn affects the shape of its labor supply curve.
-Thus, a firm's wage setting power varies based on which workers it employs.
-I use the model to draw inference about the incidence of labor market power within and across firms and the implications for wage inequality and sorting.
-Eliminating market power widens within‑firm skill premia while compressing wage differences between firms, leading to a 4% reduction in overall wage inequality and a 3.3 percentage-point (23% of the baseline) decline in the gender pay gap.
-Variation in wage setting power also generates substantial allocative inefficiency, with welfare losses from imperfect competition estimated to be 9.6% relative to the competitive benchmark.
+This paper examines how a firm's labor market power shapes, and is shaped by, its workforce, and evaluates the implications for wage inequality and welfare.
+Using matched worker-firm panel data from Norway (1995-2018), I develop, identify, and estimate an equilibrium model of the labor market where firms compete for workers who are heterogeneous in both their skills and preferences over wages versus non-wage job amenities.
+When a firm adjusts its wages, the composition of its workforce shifts, which in turn affects the slope of its labor supply curve.
+As a result, a firm's wage setting power varies based on which workers it employs.
+I use the model to draw inference about the incidence of wage markdowns and rents within and across firms, and the implications for wage inequality and sorting.
+Eliminating market power widens within-firm skill premia by 1.3% while compressing wage differences between firms by 16%, leading to a 4% reduction in total wage inequality and a 3.3 percentage-point (23% of the baseline) decline in the gender pay gap.
+Variation in wage setting power across firms also generates large allocative inefficiency, with welfare losses from labor market power estimated at 9.6% relative to the competitive benchmark.

 Discrete Choice with Generalized Social Interactions